Thinking of going vegan?

 Some studies also show that vegans are less likely to be overweight and tend to have a lower percentage of body fat, which in turn will reduce the risk of many other diseases.

-Not necessarily – even though most of the foods are naturally good for you, it doesn’t necessarily mean that all vegan diets are healthy.
+Even though most of the foods in a vegan diet are naturally good for you, it doesn’t necessarily mean that all vegan diets are healthy.
 Ingredients such as salt, sugar and fat can still be added, making them less healthy.

 With the increased risk of cardiovascular disease (CVD) in people with diabetes, keeping your weight under control and reducing blood pressure and blood cholesterol are all essential and plant-based foods can help with this.